 Before starting any project or production system design, what do you do?
 You make a plan considering what are the inputs needed, what's the conversion process, and what'll be the output.
-After taking into account the forecast and long-term planning, a business should go for capacity planning.
-But before that, let's see what do we mean by capacity?
+After taking into account the forecast and long-term planning, a business should go for resource capacity planning.
+But before that, let's see what we mean by capacity.
 Capacity is the ability of any business to achieve, produce, or store.
-In other words, it’s the ability of a system to produce output in a specific time period.
-Capacity planning and capacity management is vital to determine optimum resource utilization.
-It plays a key role in decision-making, for instance, change in the product lines, introducing new products, extension of existing operations, etc.
+In other words, a system can produce output in a specific period.
+Capacity planning and capacity management are vital to determine optimum resource utilization.
+It plays a key role in decision-making, for instance, change in the product lines, introducing new products, an extension of existing operations, etc

 signifies the arrangement in which companies or businesses map their employees with the requirements of a particular project.
-Capacity is measured in how much work is carried out by employees and planning means scheduling work hours for a specified projector work.
+Capacity is measured in how much work is carried out by employees and planning means web-based resource scheduling work hours for a specified projector work.
 Consider an example of a start-up that has a team of 10 employees working for 20 hours a week.
-The firm will havethe weekly working capacity of 200, which means the companymanageup to200 hours in a week comfortably
+The firm will have a weekly working capacity of 200, which means the company manages up to 200 hours in a week comfortably.

-How will be an agency's workflow entirely depends on how balancedis their demand and supply.
-You might be good in business development and add new projects to your portfolio.Butif you don't enough resources to complete the tasks then you'll end up overburdening your team members and the deliveries will also get delayed.
+How will be an agency's workflow entirely depends on how balanced their demand and supply.
+You might be good at business development and adding new projects to your portfolio.
+But if you don't enough resources to complete the tasks then you'll end up overburdening your team members and the deliveries will also get delayed.
 However, it's not as simple as it sounds.
-Typically, project managers calculate the billable utilization, plan resources and track employee’s productive hours, etc. But is that enough?
+Typically, project managers calculate the billable utilization, plan resources, and track employees' productive hours, etc. But is that enough?

 Concepts of Capacity Planning

 Let's now see the concepts of capacity involved in capacity planning:

 The ideal situation is where the maximum output possible can be produced in a specified period of time.